Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/profiles-customization.md

 NServiceBus will find the provided behaviors for the email component at runtime and invoke only methods appropriate for the profile that it's currently using.
 As a result, for each environment a different implementation of the email component will be registered with dependency injection and used in the system.

-## Profile vs endpoint configuration
+## Profile vs. endpoint configuration

-In some situations profile behavior implementation might depend on the endpoint configuration.
+In some situations, profile behavior implementation might depend on the endpoint configuration.

 For example, NServiceBus Host uses this information to configure publishers.
-Endpoints that don't publish messages don't need to have any subscription storage.
+Endpoints that don't publish messages don't need subscription storage.
 The Lite profile configures an in-memory subscription storage, but the Integration and Production profiles should use configuration specified in the endpoint configuration, such as RavenDB or NHibernate.

-Endpoint's configuration can be accessed to customize profile behaviors in the following way:
+Endpoint configuration can be accessed to customize profile behaviors as follows:

 snippet: dependent_profile